blissai/collector/README.md

 ````
 This will begin the installation process.

+You can also use Chocolatey to install PHP, however you will need to add 'C:\tools\php' to your path as this is not done automatically.
+Instructions on altering your path can be found here:

 Unix
 --------
 Unix-based systems usually come with Perl and Python pre-installed.
 You will still need to install Ruby, PHP and NodeJS/NPM.